what to pack for Six Flags

 Below is a sample women’s clothing list.
 (All items link to Amazon.com for your convenience).

-Some ladies like to look cute, while others couldn’t care less and dress for comfort like we talked about above.
+Some ladies like to look cute, while others couldn’t care less and dress for comfort. like we talked about above.
 Whatever your fashion style is, you can find something to wear to Six Flags.
 If you love fashion, a cute sundress with some fun walking shoes is a perfect outfit.
-If your outfit doesn’t matter, then shorts and a tank top will do.
+If it’s a warm day, your outfit doesn’t matter, then shorts and a tank top will do.

 The key is to wear shoes that won’t leave you with blisters.
 Also, a pair of sunglasses to fight the glare, a waterproof bag, and a headband to keep your locks tight and off your face are accessories we can all use when visiting Six Flags.